A b o u t

 Here’s a bit of mine:

 2010 TO PRESENT: My mother-in-law’s cancer diagnosis compelled us to move back across the country.
-The months spent caring for her, as my children learned about the process of death, were precious.
+The months spent caring for her, as my children learned about the process of death, were precious time.
 On the day she died, her children and grandchildren surrounded her, visiting and telling stories.
-A few months later, my Granny died, and we were able to be with her, also, as she took her last breaths surrounded by a loving circle of family.
+A few months later, my Granny died, and we were able to be with her, also, as she took her last breaths amid a loving circle of family.

 During the final months of my grandfather’s life in 2017, while interacting with the hospice team, medical staff, and caregivers, I felt called to become involved in end of life work.
 I joined Marin Threshold Choir and started singing for hospice patients, learning a genre of songs specifically written for encouragement, spiritual support, love, peace and comfort at end of life.
 I realized I had joined a unique group of heart-centered people, similar to Marin Villages, which I joined as a volunteer a few months later.